 Long-time readers of my articles know that I have a favorite data set: The American Time Use Survey.
 This annual study from the Bureau of Labor Statistics asks thousands of Americans to keep track of their time.
 Because it is broad, and based on actual days, as opposed to how people recollect "typical" days, it is more accurate than most surveys that ask people about time.
-The 2012 ATUS results were just released.
-Among the interesting findings?
-While the work gap between men and women (the number of hours worked per day) has narrowed in the last decade, it's still with us.
-Among full-time workers:

 - men work 8.3 hours per day on their workdays, and

 In other words, a gap of 0.5 hours per day.
 (For those with young kids at home, it's no different: a gap of 0.5 hours per day.
 For those with school-aged kids, it's closer to an hour gap between men and women who are both employed).